autorope/donkeydocs/docs/utility/donkey.md

 ## Plot Predictions

-This command allows you plot steering and throttle against predictions coming from a trained model.
+This command allows you to plot steering and throttle against predictions coming from a trained model.

 Usage: